As a creator, you want to create. You have this urge in you that needs to bring to life a vision, a feeling, a message.

 Maybe you're in a great spot regarding your creative endeavors (please do feel free to share your tips & tricks!).

 Or you're in such a grave spot that other things need to be taken care of first (if so, and you want someone to listen, my email is open to you).

-But if you recognize this situation (finding your Muse is caged too often), please stick around because there is hope.
+But if you find your Muse is caged too often, please stick around because there is hope.

 For your Muse has a hidden ally.

 This ally is hiding in plain sight.
 He shows up day in day out.
 He is optimizing and organizing.
 He is mechanically and unemotionally slogging on.